Skip to content

 You’ll discover the secrets of wild plants, their benefits, and how to easily transform them into food or drink.
 To complete the experience, we’ll offer you a delicious homemade wild tapas platter — a chance to taste unique and unexpected flavors!

-Price: 79$ + taxes + service
+Admission: coming soon + taxes + service

 Places: 6 people